Top Strategies For Getting Residency In Italy

 After five years, the applicant can apply for a Permanent Residency.
 It is important to note that the applicant must not be convicted of any crime and must be in good standing with the authorities.

-A Permanent Residency has a duration of 2 to 5 years depending on your reason for being in Italy.
+A Permanent Residency in Italy has a duration of 2 to 5 years depending on your reason for being in Italy.
 To maintain your permanent residency status you must live in Italy for a period of 6 months and one day, this is non-negotiable.

 Being a permanent resident in Italy has certain advantages.
 You get to be a member of the European Union, it makes it easier for you to buy a house or start a business in the country, and you get various tax benefits such as a reduced payment of a 4% tax on the purchase of a house and the reduced payment of other municipal taxes.